Weighted non-autonomous $L^q(L^p)$ maximal regularity for complex systems: Estimates for the solution formula

 \begin{proof}[Proof of Proposition~\ref{Prop: S2 bdd}] We have already seen that the bound for $S_2$ follows from the bound for the pseudo-differential operator associated with the symbol $a(\tau, t) = 2\pi i \tau (2\pi i \tau + (\cB_t + \shift))^{-1}$.
-It was shown in~\cite[Thm.~17 \& Rem.~20]{HP} that boundedness for such a pseudo-differential operator follows if the symbol $a$ is an $R$-Yamazaki symbol.
-However, this was just verified in Lemma~\ref{Lem: R-Yamazaki}. \end{proof}
+It was shown in~\cite[Thm.~5]{PS06} that boundedness for such a pseudo-differential operator follows if the symbol $a$ is in $\mathcal{S}^0_{1,0}(\eps, 6, \Lx^p)$ and $w=1$.
+The condition on $a$ was just verified in Lemma~\ref{Lem: R-Yamazaki}.
+Dependence of implicit constants becomes apparent from an inspection of the proof.
+Moreover, the result in~\cite{PS06} extends to $w\in \A_q$, see Remark~\ref{Rem: pseudo weighted}. \end{proof}

+\begin{remark}[Weighted operator-valued pseudo-differential operators] The proof of~\cite[Thm.~5]{PS06} consists of 4 steps: 1) Decomposition of a general symbol into an \enquote{error symbol} and a symbol that is smooth in $s$.
+2) Representation of smooth symbols by elementary symbols.
+3) Estimate for pseudo-differential operators associated with an error symbol.
+4) Estimate for pseudo-differential operators associated with an elementary symbol.
+Steps 1) and 2) stay, of course, valid.
+In Step 3), Schur's test is used, but the kernel estimate directly falls under the scope of Lemma~\ref{Lem: weighted convolution}.
+Finally, in Step 4), a vector-valued Littlewood--Paley decomposition, a vector-valued Mikhlin theorem and $R$-boundedness of Littlewood--Paley operators are used.
+These ingredients remain true in the weighted setting, see~\cite{MV} or~\cite{Nick}.
+Finally, Schur's test is used once again, this time with a more complicated kernel bound, which nevertheless can be captured by Lemma~\ref{Lem: weighted convolution}. \end{remark}